code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-26-spring-kafka-avro-bijection-example.md

 }
 ```

 In the Maven POM file we add the `bijection-avro_2.11` dependency.
+The <var>artifactId</var> suffix of the dependency highlights the scala version used to compile the JAR.

+> Note that we choose the <var>2.11</var> version since `spring-kafka-test` includes a dependency on the 2.11 version of the `scala-library`.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>